harsh-gautam/Result-Scrapper/README.md

 individually type everyone's roll no.

 ## NOTE
-This script is only executable in command line and you must have python 3 and selenium installed in your machine to run this script
+This script is only executable in command line and you must have python 3, selenium and chromedriver installed in your machine to run this script

 ## USAGE